 Apply confidentiality appropriately.

-Apply the XXX (name of safeguarding partnership) escalation procedures if there are any concerns about the actions or inaction of social care staff or staff from other agencies.
+Apply the Sheffield safeguarding partnership escalation procedures if there are any concerns about the actions or inaction of social care staff or staff from other agencies.

 Supporting children

 We recognise that children who are abused or who witness violence may find it difficult to develop a positive sense of self-worth.
 They may feel helplessness, humiliation and some sense of blame.
 Our academy may be the only stable, secure and predictable element in the lives of children at risk.
-When at xxxxx academy, their behaviour may be challenging and defiant or they may be withdrawn.
-We also recognise that there are children who are more vulnerable than others, which include children with special educational needs and/or disabilities or those with English as an additional language.
+When at Rainbow Forge Primary Academy, their behaviour may be challenging and defiant or they may be withdrawn.
+We also recognise that there are children who are more vulnerable than others, which include children with special educational needs and/or disabilities, those with English as an additional language and LBGTQ children.

 All staff including volunteers are advised to maintain the attitude of ‘it could happen here’ where safeguarding is a concern, and when concerned about the welfare of the child should always act in the best interests of the child.